PROGRAMMING

 music time

 This is a really fun part of our program in which we go to the music room.
-Here we will learn and play different rhythm instruments, what the different music notes mean, keeping a beat to a certain rhythm and playing various games which involve singing, cooperative play and hand-eye coordination.
+Here we will learn and play different rhythm instruments, what the different music notes mean, keeping the beat to a certain rhythm and playing various games which involve singing, cooperative play and hand-eye coordination.

 PARENT CONFERENCES